Behavior as narrative, not as metrics

 Actor Journeys

 How curiosity forms, deepens, or cools for each visitor over time.
+Phase, not intent.

 Audience Research